-The bass strings (the ones that have a metal winding wrapped around them) show you more obviously that they are old and need changing.
+The bass strings (the ones that have a silver winding wrapped around them) show you more obviously that they are old and need changing.
 These are usually silver-plated copper, so if the copper is starting to show through, this is a good indication that they need changing.
 They can also turn black due to the silver oxidising, again another indication that they need changing.

 In between the windings, the wrapped strings get gunked up with dead skin cells, oil from your fingers, dust and lots of other yucky things.
 This causes the string to vibrate unevenly and so not give a good ring when plucked.
 You may also find that your fingers smell funny after you have played.

 If you have broken one, this is another indication that you need to change all 6 of them, so that you get an even tone.

 Remember, when you change them, change all 6 at the same time so that you get an even tone.
 If you really have to change just one single string, make sure you're using the same gauge, material and even brand to get as close as possible to an even tone.

 If you need any help choosing strings for your classical guitar or need any help when trying to fit them, contact us or drop by the store and we'll be happy to help.